khainguyen21/simple_weather_app/README.md

 # WeatherApp

-WeatherApp is a Java-based application with a SWING graphical user interface (GUI) that allows users to fetch and display weather information for a specified location.
-The app interacts with weather APIs to retrieve real-time data such as temperature, weather code, humidity, and wind speed.
+WeatherApp is a Java-based application using IntelliJ IDEA with a SWING graphical user interface (GUI) that allows users to fetch and display weather information for a specified location.
+The app interacts with weather APIs to retrieve real-time data such as temperature, weather code, humidity, and wind speed from Open-Meteo website.

 ## Features
 - **User-friendly GUI**: